Brianbla/ALMTools/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 ### Tasks Overview: ###

-**1. Connect to your Visual Studio Online account:** In this step, you will connect your own Visual Studio Online account.
+**1. Setup your Visual Studio Online Account using Visual Studio:** In this step, you will connect your own Visual Studio Online account, download the PartsUnlimited source code, and then push it to your own Visual Studio Online account.

-**2. Add PartsUnlimited to your VSO account using Visual Studio:** In this step, you download the PartsUnlimited source code, and then push it to your own Visual Studio Online account.
+**2. Setup your Visual Studio Online Account using Git:** In this step, you download the PartsUnlimited source code, and then push it to your own Visual Studio Online account.

 **3. Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Online that will be triggered every time a commit is pushed to your repository in Visual Studio Online.

+**4. Test the CI Trigger in Visual Studio Online:** In this step, test the Continuous Integration build (CI) build we created by changing code in the Parts Unlimited project with Visual Studio Online.

 ### 1: Connect to your Visual Studio Online account